Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 Can you suddenly develop a food allergy as an adult?

 Yes, adult-onset food allergies are well documented and appear to be increasing in prevalence across the UK.
 Foods such as shellfish, tree nuts, and certain fruits are among the more commonly reported triggers in adults.
+If you experience new symptoms after eating, it may be worth discussing allergy testing with a healthcare professional.

 What blood tests are relevant for adult food allergies?